 Obtaining your reference: Check that all sections (apart from your Reference) are recorded as complete on the main entry screen.
 You should then check everything on your application and print a copy to keep for your own reference.
 Once you are happy with your application you send it online to your referee.
 Make sure you leave sufficient time for your referee to complete the relevant section.
 Initially, your referee will check your application and could ask you to make changes.
 He/she will then write your reference, approve your application and send it to UCAS.

-Paying for your application: If you are applying to just one course at a particular university or college the fee is £12.
+Paying for your application: If you are applying to just one course at a particular university or college the fee is £12 for 2016 entry and £13 for 2017 entry.
 It is possible to add choices after your application has been submitted.
-If you are applying to more than one course the fee is £23.
+If you are applying to more than one course or making a late application the fee is £23 for 2016 entry and £24 for 2017 entry.
 Your school, college or referee will tell you how to pay your application fee.